Yuzi1221/rohuna_magic_language_and_keyboard/README.md

 # Uninstall
 * Remove the keyboard from the language you put it in
-* go to apps and programs and remove Yedeku Program
+* go to apps and programs and remove Yedekua Program
 * Done

 * If the keyboard gets updated you will need to uninstall and install the new one, duplicates cannot be made!